vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 1. `PrintMyTableToLog`, which prints a table to log.
 1. `GetACat`, which returns the data for a cat named Tom.

-Each functions demonstrates a different concept about custom data source functions.
+Each of these functions demonstrates a different concept about custom data source functions.
+By the end, you'll understand how to add and use custom data source functions with different parameter types.

-Before continuing, make sure that you have read [part one](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html) and [part two](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html) of this series.
-This article won't make sense otherwise.
-You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension), on GitHub.

 ## Create a simple function